rei-kaizen/rei-kaizen/README.md

 - 👀 I’m interested in programming and computer engineering
 - 🌱 I’m currently learning python and such..
 - 💞️ I’m looking to collaborate on my studies
-- 📫 How to reach me ... hmu on discord
+- 📫 How to reach me ... just hmu

 <!---
 rei-kaizen/rei-kaizen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.